I was talking to my rarely glimpsed neighbour who was out the front raking the leaves.

 People don’t bark at walls, he said.

-Not even if they’re barking mad ?
-I said.
+Not even in they’re barking mad ?
+I asked.

 We both laughed uneasily.